What is the charge for delivery?

 We will recommend installation companies if we have contacts in your area but the freight drivers cannot do this.
 Installation is not difficult but you definitely need to have extra hands to assist.
 If you want to have your oven built-in, we urge you to consult with an outdoor kitchen contractor or landscaper.
 We also suggest contacting safe or piano movers- they know a thing or two about lifting heavy things.
 We do provide an easy diagram which will help assisting with the install.
 We welcome phone calls, so feel free to call us for any questions and/or advice.
 Call 602-482-1000 or email firstname.lastname@example.org.
 We respond to emails quickly!

-What if my oven arrives damaged?
+What if my oven or product arrives damaged?

 What is different about our ovens?

 We work directly with the factory where they are made.
 We actually spend a lot of time with the manufacturer going over quality control and learning about their methods.
 Our ovens are triple insulated which keeps the heat in, not out.

 The triple insulation enables the oven to be hot on the inside yet remain warm to the touch on the outside during a typical burn.
 Our ovens are made from a long standing family company.
 These incredibly talented folks have been making ovens by hand for decades.
 They are true oven makers through and through!

 Do I have to wait for the oven to be shipped from Portugal?

 No, we are consistently ordering these wood fire ovens so that we have many of them in stock in our fulfillment center.
 If we are out of stock, there are always containers in transit.